Skip to content

 Deregistraion.de parental benefit cancellation Service

-If you need help with your parental benefit cancellation we’re glad to be of service.
-With our help, you can make sure the cancellation is completed in an orderly manner.
-You won’t need to speak German at all.
-You can complete your part completely online, from any place in the world.
+If you need help canceling your parental benefits, we’re here to help.
+We can help you make sure that the cancellation is completed on time.
+You don’t even need to speak to any authority yourself.
+You can do your part completely online, from anywhere in the world.

-We will require the original document sent to you from the parental benefit office when you first applied, a copy of your ID card/ and, or your Passport, your deregistration confirmation, and a signed power of attorney (we provide you with one after your booking).
-We will write your request for termination of payments and send everything via registered Mail and provide a tracking code for you, so you can see it has arrived.
+We will need the original document sent to you by the parental benefit office when you first applied, a copy of your ID card and/or passport, your deregistration confirmation and a signed power of attorney (we will provide you with one after your booking).
+We will write your request to stop payments and send everything by registered mail and provide you with a tracking code so you can see that it has arrived.

 Please keep in mind that we do our best to provide credible and up-to-date information, but we are not an official advisor (in the sense of the Legal Services Act, RDG) for taxes, legal matters, and the like.
 Our service does not replace an individual consultation with legal assistance, and we provide digital tools and automated workflows to assist with the residence deregistration and related necessary steps.